Avraham Yoffe: Six-Day War

-After being demobilized in 1964, he was recalled to service during the Six-Day War, to command a division (ugdah in Hebrew) in the Southern Command, along with the much younger Generals Israel Tal and Ariel Sharon.
+After being demobilized in 1964, he was recalled to service during the Six-Day War to command a division (ugdah in Hebrew) in the Southern Command, along with the much younger generals Israel Tal and Ariel Sharon.

 According to Michael Oren: "Though fifty-three years old and paunchy, the director of Israel's Nature Protection Society, Avraham Yoffe, was a seasoned fighter in Sinai.
 In 1956, he had led an infantry column down the peninsula's eastern coast to capture Sharm al-Sheikh.
 Later, as head of the Southern Command, he developed contingency plans for moving tanks over desert wastes that were widely believed insurmountable.
 Summoned a few weeks before the war by Gen. Gavish, Yoffe had arrived at camp in civilian clothes, thinking he was making a courtesy call.
 He returned in a brigadier general's uniform and took charge of the 31st Ugdah with its two reserve brigades, each with 100 tanks.
 His assignment was to penetrate Sinai south of Tal's forces and north of Sharon's, dividing the two fronts and preventing enemy reinforcements from reaching either.
 Then, dashing eastward, he would attack Egypt's second line of defence while its first was still busy fighting."

-He thus commanded a troop division in Egypt during the attack on the Sinai Peninsula through Wadi Haroudin, an area impassable to the Israeli tanks.
-His army captured the Bir-Lafhan junction, effectively preventing the Egyptians from calling for reinforcements.
+He thus commanded a troop division in Egypt during the attack on the Sinai Peninsula through Wadi Haroudin, a sand dunes area thought to be impassable to the Israeli tanks.
+His army captured the Bir-Lafhan junction, effectively preventing the Egyptians from calling in reinforcements.